paazmaya/naginata.fi/content/en/Contact.md

 Please contact Mr. Jarno Yliluoma ([firstname.lastname]@gmail.com) for any inquiris related to Naginata in KKTI.

-### Tapanilan Erä - Kendo division
+### Tapanilan Erä - Kendo Division

-[Tapanilan Erä Kendo Division has started weekly trainings in Atarashii Naginata, from beginning of Autumn 2013.](http://www.tapanila-kendo.org/ "Tapanilan Erä - Kendo")
+[Tapanilan Erä Kendo Division has started weekly trainings in Atarashii Naginata, from beginning of Autumn 2013.](http://www.tapanila-kendo.org/ "Tapanilan Erä - Kendo Division")

 Trainings are held in every Wednesday at the "Studio", from 19:00 to 21:00.